SeisComP/common/apps/gui/descriptions/global_gui.rst

 * Events layer:

-  Event symbols are shown as an extra layer, e.g. in the Location tab of :ref:`scolv`.
+  Event symbols are shown as an extra layer, e.g., in the Location tab of :ref:`scolv`.
   Activate in the global module configuration by :confval:`map.layers.events.visible`.

 * Cities layer:

   Cities are plotted based on the XML file :file:`@DATADIR@/cities.xml`.
-Custom XML files, e.g. for multi-language support are provided by :confval:`cityXML`.
+Custom XML files, e.g., for multi-language support are provided by :confval:`cityXML`.
   Properties are configured in various global module parameters :confval:`scheme.map.*` and :confval:`scheme.colors.*`.